Governor Phil Scott Announces Expansion of Frontline Employee Hazard Pay Grant Program

 Employers are encouraged to attend a webinar on Monday, October 26 at 3 p.m. to learn more about the program.
 A link to the webinar can be found on the Hazard Pay Grant Program website.

-Online applications will be accepted beginning Wednesday, October 28 at 9 a.m. via the Hazard Pay Grant Program website: dvha.vermont.gov/front-line-employees-hazard-pay-grant-program.
+Online applications will be accepted beginning Wednesday, October 28 at 9 a.m. via the Hazard Pay Grant Program website: https://dvha.vermont.gov/front-line-employees-hazard-pay-grant-program.

+Media Note: The Scott Administration’s Friday, October 23 COVID-19 press briefing at 11 a.m. will further cover the Hazard Pay Grant Program.